BT Broadband Checker – Explained.

 We think that G.fast will be the future of internet connectivity in the UK and surpass fibre broadband within a few years.
 This has now been added to the BT Broadband Checker but although G.fast is being tested in areas around the UK, we wouldn’t expect too many locations to show anything here until the end of 2017.
 As you can see from the table above, up to 257.3Mbps is the maximum download speed and 35Mbps upload.
 We are a G.fast internet provider, so contact us if this is available for you.

-FTTP or Fibre To The Premises is a contended fibre service and part of the Openreach Ultrafast set of broadband products.
-Also a service that we can deliver, you can choose to get it installed if not available to you.
+FTTP or Fibre To The Premises is a contended fibre service and part of the ‘ultrafast broadband‘ set of broadband products.
+We can deliver FTTP but there are very few ISPs who offer FTToD.
 FTTPoD is an ‘on-demand’ service means we can install it, either for your own business, or potentially shared with others within the same building.
 FTTP is more costly for Openreach to installed, so we expect their focus to be more on the delivery of G.fast over the next few years at least.

 Last on the list is ADSL, also known as standard broadband.
 This product has been surpassed by all the others previously mentioned although at one time is was the main service throughout the UK.
 In some cases though, your search may only return ADSL services as none of the others are available.
 This does not mean you are limited to slow ADSL broadband.
 You may be able to get a low cost copper leased line or full fibre leased line.

 Speak with a member of the team on

 +44 (0)203 475 3610